miegli/yalento/README.md

     Contact: { name: 'Bob', age: 10, __owner: { TESTUSER: true}}

-Connecting yalento repository with dataMode option  `repository.connectFirestore(fb, { dataMode: 'PRIVATE' });` adds automatically the currents users uuid to the __owner property.
+Connecting yalento repository with dataMode option  `repository.connectFirestore(fb, { dataMode: 'PRIVATE' });` adds automatically the currents users uid to the __owner property.
 In private dataMode only users can access documents, if they are owner of it.
 This mode affects  querying, writing and reading.
-If you execute a select like `const kids: Contact[] = repository.select({ where: 'age < 18'}).getResults();` you only get kids who have your UUID as owner key.
+If you execute a select like `const kids: Contact[] = repository.select({ where: 'age < 18'}).getResults();` you only get kids who have your UID as owner key.

 ### The firestore.rules
 Yalento implements very basic privileges to avoid any performance troubles, but you can extend the default [firestore.rules](https://github.com/miegli/yalento/blob/master/firebase/firestore/rules/firestore.rules) provided by yalento whenever you want to do.
 Please note, however, the [limits of firestore](https://firebase.google.com/docs/firestore/quotas).